EthanStandel/open-my-next-invite-js/README.md

 1. And then go _back_ to GCP
 1. Go to "APIs & Services" > "OAuth consent screen"
 1. Hit "MAKE EXTERNAL"
-1. And just declare the app as in testing and declare the users who you intend to log into this as
+1. And just declare the app as in-testing and declare the users who you intend to log into this as

 Simple, right? 🙃